speakingcode/programming-concepts/README.md

 ##### Decimal/Float

 Decimals/Floats are numbers with fractional/decimal components which can be positive or negative.
 They are often represented as 4-byte values, or 32 bits, but the representation is more complex than integers, similar to scientific notation.
 'Float' refers to the fact that the position of the decimal can 'float'; the number of decimal digits varies.
-Because of how floats are stored, sometimes precision can be lost.
+Because of how floats are stored, sometimes precision can be lost producing small 'roudning errors' in some calculatons.

+##### Char

+Some languages have a char type, which, in contrast to numerical types, represents a single character of text.
+A char may be a letter, a numerical character, punctuation, a space, or even special characters like newline or tab characters.
+Char representation in memory varies depending on platform specifics and encoding (UTF-8, UTF-16, ASCII etc.), but they are still ultimately numbers stored as bytes, meaning the CPU operates on them like numbers.
+Common operations for chars include changing from lowercase to uppercase and vice-versa and comparing (used for sorting text).

 ##### String

-Strings, in contrast to numerical types, are collections of letters, symbols, spaces, etc., treated as text/words rather than numbers.
-Common operatons for strings include concatenation (joining two or more strings together), finding or removing substrings, inserting substrings, getting the length, and so on.
+Strings are collections of chars (letters, symbols, spaces, etc.) joined together and treated as text.
+Common operatons for strings include concatenation (joining two or more strings together), finding substrings, removing substrings, inserting substrings, getting their length, breaking down into substrings, and so on.
+Strng values are typically enclosed in quotation marks: `"this is a string"`

-##### Char

-Some languages have a char type, which represents a single character.
-Strings are then collections of chars.
-Char representation in memory varies depending on platform specifics and encoding (UTF-8, UTF-16, ASCII etc.)

 ##### Boolean

-Booleans are true/false values: they can be either true or false, and nothing else.
-They are useful for logical conditions, "on-off" switches, etc.
+Booleans are true/false values: they can be either `true` or `false`, and nothing else.
+They are useful for logical conditions, "on-off" switches, etc. Whenever two values are compared (equals, less-than, greater-than, etc.) the result of the comparison is a boolean value.
+Some languages treat other, non-boolean types as _truthy_ or _falsey_, but conventions vary.
+In C, boolean values are simply ints, where 0 is false and all other values are true.
+In JavaScript, `null`, `undefined`, `NaN` (the result of invalid numerical operations such as division by 0), `""` (empty strings), `false`, and `0` are all falsey, but any object, array, non-empty string, non-zero number, and `true` are truthy.
+In Ruby, only `nil` (Ruby's version of null) and `false` are false, any other value of any type is true.

+##### null, nil, undefined

+In most languages, variable _declaration_ and variable _assignment_ are two separate operations, meaning it is possible to have variables that exist but don't actually point to a value.
+Generally, `null` is the "default" non-existent value.
+It is sometimes called `nil`, such as in Ruby.
+Some languages go a bit further and have a distinct value used when a program references a variable that hasn't even been declared, such as `undefined` in JavaScript.
+These special values are useful for programmers.

 #### Collections
 ##### Array/List